rjainoje/DPS-RESTAPI-Postman-Collections/NetWorker/19.1/README.md

     * Demo workflow for VMWare

     When having a swagger api file like NetWorker you can use http://editor.swagger.io/#/ for better api understanding

+# swagger file
+When having a swagger api file like one from NetWorker you can use http://editor.swagger.io/#/ and add the swagger file so you do have better option to see what api calls are available to use.
+Use NetWorker administrator and password for login.
+NetWorker always uses this swagger file: https://{{server}}:9090/nwrestapi/v3/schemas/swagger.json

 # Swagger Codegen
 The Swagger Codegen is an open source code-generator to build server stubs and client SDKs directly from a Swagger defined RESTful API.
 The source code for the Swagger Codegen can be found in GitHub.